It's a train! It's a Motel! It's gone now.

 The pictures used in this postcard appear to be culled from a Pullman brochure.
 Confirmed!
 You're not going to see a lot of scenery wizzing by in the Sioux Chief.
-You'll see the Pine Crest to the East, and the campground on which the Sioux Chief sits to the east.
+You'll see the Pine Crest to the east, and the campground on which the Sioux Chief sits to the west.

 The kids are bound to enjoy the Sioux Chief Train Motel.
 I loved trains when I was a lad.
 Even took the Amtrak from Illinois to Omaha in the mid 70s.

 I recall the waning days of the Sioux Chief.
 I don't know much about them.
 I know it was there in 1986, though in what capacity I cannot say.
 Apartments?
 Maybe it was a private residence.
 A friend and I went to check it out and didn't get too far.
 We got on board and I started hearing movement (it was at night, naturally), so we left.
 I had no ticket and I've heard about surly conductors.